openframeworks/ofSite/tutorials/01_introduction/001_chapter1.markdown

 Of course, oF can draw more than circles.

-[ofDrawRectangle](/documentation/graphics/ofGraphics.html#show_ofDrawRectangle) draws a rectangle. arguments are (x, y, width, height)
+[ofDrawRectangle](/documentation/graphics/ofGraphics/#show_ofDrawRectangle) draws a rectangle. arguments are (x, y, width, height)
-[ofDrawRectRounded](/documentation/graphics/ofGraphics.html#show_ofDrawRectRounded) draws a rounded rectangle. arguments are (x, y, width, height, radius of rounded corners)
+[ofDrawRectRounded](/documentation/graphics/ofGraphics/#show_ofDrawRectRounded) draws a rounded rectangle. arguments are (x, y, width, height, radius of rounded corners)
-[ofDrawTriangle](/documentation/graphics/ofGraphics.html#show_ofDrawTriangle) draws a triangle. arguments are the coordinates of the three points: (x1, y1, x2, y2, x3, y3)
+[ofDrawTriangle](/documentation/graphics/ofGraphics/#show_ofDrawTriangle) draws a triangle. arguments are the coordinates of the three points: (x1, y1, x2, y2, x3, y3)
-[ofDrawLine](/documentation/graphics/ofGraphics.html#show_ofDrawLine) draws a line. arguments are the start coordinate and the end coordinate (x1, y1, x2, y2)
+[ofDrawLine](/documentation/graphics/ofGraphics/#show_ofDrawLine) draws a line. arguments are the start coordinate and the end coordinate (x1, y1, x2, y2)
-[ofDrawEllipse](/documentation/graphics/ofGraphics.html#show_ofDrawEllipse) arguments are: (x, y, width, height) [ofDrawCurve](/documentation/graphics/ofGraphics.html#show_ofDrawCurve) Draws a curve from point (x1, y1) to point (x2, y2).
+[ofDrawEllipse](/documentation/graphics/ofGraphics/#show_ofDrawEllipse) arguments are: (x, y, width, height) [ofDrawCurve](/documentation/graphics/ofGraphics/#show_ofDrawCurve) Draws a curve from point (x1, y1) to point (x2, y2).
 The curve is shaped by the two control points (x0,y0) and (x3,y3).

-NOTE: Control points can be tricky.
+**NOTE**: Control points can be tricky.
 If you've used the pen tool in photoshop or illustrator, you probably understand them.
-If not, check out http://www.actionscript.org/resources/articles/172/1/Understanding-curves-and-control-point-placement/Page1.html[this tutorial].
+If not, check out [this tutorial](http://www.actionscript.org/resources/articles/172/1/Understanding-curves-and-control-point-placement/Page1.html).
 It's about ActionScript, but it gives a great overview of the concept of curves and control points.

-TIP: Try making 3 different projects in your "MyFirstWorkspace" workspace.
+**TIP**: Try making 3 different projects in your "MyFirstWorkspace" workspace.
 In each one, draw a different shape in a different location using a different color.

 #### Adding Movement